meglecz/mkCOInr/doc/content/tutorial.rst

 **vtam**

-The vtam option produces a BLAST database and a taxonomy file adapter to `VTAM <https://github.com/aitgon/vtam>`_ .
+The vtam option produces a BLAST database and a taxonomy file adapted to `VTAM <https://github.com/aitgon/vtam>`_ .

 .. code-block:: bash